Should I Use the Investment Services at My Bank?

 The investment services through your bank should be comparable to the investment services you would receive through an investment firm.

 The key is finding a financial planner or adviser you are comfortable working with.
 Your financial adviser should be willing to answer any questions you have about the products you are purchasing.
-If he is unwilling to explain the products and how it fits into your overall investing plan, you should consider choosing another adviser.
+If he is unwilling to explain the products and how it fits into your overall investment plan, you should consider choosing another adviser.

 How Do I Choose the Right Investment Service and Financial Planner?

 Will you go with him or will your account be assigned to a different planner?
-If you want to stay with the firm will you be able to choose your new planner or will you be stuck with someone they assign to you.
-A financial planner is someone you can turn to for investment advice, and the job security and consistency is an important part of managing your money.
+And if you want to stay with the firm will you be able to choose your new planner or will you be stuck with someone they assign to you?
+These are all important questions to ask.

-If you know nothing about investing or the stock market, it is best to get advice from a financial planner who understands the markets and products available to you.
+If you know nothing about investing or the stock market, it is best to get advice from a financial planner who understands the markets and products available.
 Once you are more comfortable you may want to purchase stocks online through your own brokerage account.

-Mutual funds reduce your investment risk, because it spreads the risk over several different companies instead of just one.
+But keep a few things in mind if you decide to go out on your own.
+Mutual funds reduce your investment risk because it spreads the risk over several different companies instead of just one.
 Any individual stocks you purchase have a greater risk because if the company fails the stocks can become almost worthless very quickly, which can be devastating to your portfolio.

-You need to be sure you are ready to invest before you jump in.
+In short, be sure you are ready to invest before you jump in.

-The money you invest should be money that you do not touch again.
-You should not be dipping into your savings each month if you are investing.
-Make sure your budget allows enough wiggle room to protect your savings and investment accounts.
+The money you invest should be money that you do not need to live or to pay for an upcoming big expense.
+You should not be dipping into your savings each month if you are investing, and you should make sure your budget allows enough wiggle room to protect your savings and investment accounts.